gomav/react-native-experiments/README.md

 such as the hierarchical structure of the Component)

-IN TE TERMINAL(make sure you have node...):
+IN THE TERMINAL(make sure you have node...):

 brew install watchman
 brew install flow